snowyu/type-info.js/README.md

 ## todo

-* separate the value from type
-  * value.$type -> point to a virtual type.
-* object value does not work yet.
 * Cache the Virtual Types
   * search via name:
     * named the virtual type first
     * hashed to make name the virtual type if no name given

 ## Usage